Welcome 2021 Foundation Students & Families

 As toys and treasures from home are easily lost or broken and may well cause unnecessary conflict or anxiety.
 Please use your discretion before allowing them to come to school.
 Whilst every effort is taken to care for these items our school cannot accept responsibility for any damages/losses that occur.

 Electronic devices and mobile phones are not allowed in the classroom and must be handed in at the office each morning and collected after school.
 Please note, a permission form is required.

 Involvement in schools by parents and carers helps children achieve the best possible learning outcomes.
 You can participate in school life through:

 Volunteering - We welcome volunteers in our school.
 Before volunteers are invited to assist at our school they must attend a Volunteer Training session.
-A training session will be held early Term 1 and repeated as necessary.
+A training session will be held in Term 1 and repeated as necessary.

 Relevant websites for Parents